prasathmani/tinyfilemanager/README.md

 Copy tinyfilemanager.php to your website folder and open it with web browser (e.g. http://yoursite/any_path/tinyfilemanager.php).

-Default username/password: admin/admin. password has encripted with MD5.
+Default username/password: admin/admin and user/12345. password has encripted with MD5.

 Warning: Please set your own username and password in $auth_users before use.